Algurt/BOOTCAMP/21-Digital-Forensics/2/Activities/06_Tag_Evidence/README.md

 ### Instructions
 1. Create custom tags for evidence that you deem relevant to the case, such as mail, IPs, address book, and SMS.

-    - Use the [iPhone Forensic Image: Important Databases and Files](https://docs.google.com/document/d/1LmqJeEarZkcYh67TPFUgDvk0p5wy7Ck-FcFSZ2GcFGc/edit#) PDF to select the content to tag.
+    - Use the [iPhone Forensic Image: Important Databases and Files](https://docs.google.com/document/d/10CWGqTvu09mrSn7Tg7xoKNWBrjeW1wCmXoqB58xYr0k/edit?usp=sharing) PDF to select the content to tag.

     - You can also bookmark and tag other files of interest.

 ----

-&copy; 2020 Trilogy Education Services, a 2U Inc Brand.
+&copy; 2022 edX Boot Camps LLC.
+Confidential and Proprietary.
 All Rights Reserved.